Signed in as:

 If so this group is for you!!!!

-TeleMental Health Therapy is a important opportunity for clients who are experiencing depression, anxiety, and stress disorders to receive psychological therapy and support from the safety and comfort of their homes.
+TeleMental Health Therapy is an important opportunity for clients who are experiencing depression, anxiety, postpartum and co-occurring disorders to receive psychological therapy and support from the safety and comfort of their homes.
 Healing Together Solutions, LLC is now offering Telemental Health to the community.
-Please feel free to reach out to Healing Together Solutions, LLC to book a appointment.
+Please feel free to reach out to Healing Together Solutions, LLC to book an appointment.

 Upjourney Article: What to Say to Someone Who Is Dying?